STARIONGROUP/COMET-SDK-Community-Edition/README.md

 ## Build status

-AppVeyor is used to build and test the C# CDP4-SDK
+AppVeyor is used to build and test the C# COMET-SDK

 Branch | Build Status
 ------- | :------------